AGTGreg/AppBlocks/README.md

 ## Getting started

-In order to create an app, the first thing you need to do, is to create an element with an appropriate id.
+In order to create an app with AppBlocks, the first thing we need to do, is to create an element with an appropriate id.

 To make things more interesting lets also add a placeholder that will output some data.
 Placeholders are enclosed in curly braces `{}`: